scalar-labs/cassy/docs/getting-started.md

 # Path to the bin directory of Cassy in each Cassandra nodes (Cassy assumes all Cassandra nodes install Cassy in the same directory)
 scalar.cassy.server.slave_command_path=/path/to/cassy/build/install/cassy/bin

-# URI of a blob store to manage backup files
+# URI of a aws s3 blob store to manage backup files
 scalar.cassy.server.storage_base_uri=s3://your-bucket
-# When using the remote file system
+# If instead you want to use a regular file system as a storage
 # scalar.cassy.server.storage_base_uri=ssh://user@host:/path/to/folder

 # URL of JDBC for managing some metadata such as backup and restore histories